jpiironen/gplite/README.md

 # gplite

 An R package for fitting some of the most common Gaussian process (GP) models.
-Uses Laplace approximation for handling non-Gaussian observation models, performs hyperparameter optimization using maximum marginal likelihood (or posterior), and implements some common sparse approximations for handling larger datasets.
-Provides also interface for performing MCMC for the latent values using Stan.
+Implements Laplace and EP approximations for handling non-Gaussian observation models, performs hyperparameter optimization using maximum marginal likelihood (or posterior), and implements some common sparse approximations for handling larger datasets.
+Provides also tools for model assessment and comparison via leave-one-out (LOO) cross-validation.

 The syntax has taken a lot of inspiration from that of [GPstuff](https://github.com/gpstuff-dev/gpstuff) but the intention of the package is *not* to be a GPstuff clone for R.